larryhastings/big/README.md

 > specify the number of extra lines before or after
 > the overflowed lines in a column.
 >
-> For more information, see the section on
+> For more information, see the deep-dive on
 > [**Word wrapping and formatting.**](#word-wrapping-and-formatting)

 #### `multipartition(s, separators, count=1, *, reverse=False, separate=True)`